gregstula/gol-rvb/README.md

-# LifeGenSwift
+# Game of Life #
-A multi-player version of Conway's Game of Life in Swift
+A multi-player version of Conway's Game of Life

+Inspired by Life Genesis for Windows 95